orionlee/aBrightnessQS/README.md

   - v0.1.14 : update icon with AsyncTask (that only update UI)
   - v0.1.15 : an empty tile (still calling `tile.updateTile()`)
   - Conclusion:
-    - *any* tileupdate, even an empty one, could stall UI intermittently
+    - *any* tile update, even an empty one, could stall UI intermittently
-    - using AsyncTask brings no noticable change
+    - using AsyncTask brings no noticeable change
     - Reasons
       - by stalling, it means that after clicking the tile, occasionally it does not accept further clicks for a few seconds, making cycling through brightness a tad unpleasant.
-      - the reason seems to be when tere is a tile update, Android would occasionally stop listening to tile (calling `#onStopListening()`).
+      - the reason seems to be when there is a tile update, Android would occasionally stop listening to tile (calling `#onStopListening()`).
 A few seconds later, it would start listening again (calling `#onStartListening()`).
       - In the interval between stop and start, clicking on tile would be fruitless